sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 **Dewan** In Mughal India the dewan was usually the highest official in a state after the king.  **Amin** were government official concerned with investigation of land claims and revenue claims (but the title was in the Gujarat state only).
 Later on Amin simply meant, One who is Honest, Trustworthy and Faithful.

 **Bakshi** came from Persian /bakhshī/‘paymaster’,  was the title of an official who distributed wages in the Muslim armies.
 Dalal ‘broker’, Majmudar ‘record-keeper’,  Shah ‘merchant’.
+Munim, were the head accountant.

 **Dar** (Kashmir Muslim name) probably came from the Persian dār meaning ‘holder, possessor, master’.

-Talukdar used to collect revenue from a TALUKA Subdivision of a Teritory, and them Tehsildar used to work.

-Munsaf/ Munsif were the Judge,  Munshi were the secretary of a Noble, and Havaldar and Subedar was a rank in Army.
-Munim, were the head accountant.
+Mahars were the village watchman, messenger, wall mender.

 ### Marwadis & Maheshwari
 **Bajaj** were ‘dealer in clothes’ (from Arabic bazzāz), and was one of the 72 Khanp of Maheshwari communities.
+Pansari were Pan pr betel-leave growers and sellers.

 Kothari were the treasurer and caretaker of “Kotha” (godown or treasure).
 Bhandari were the manager of the treasure house or keeper of a storehouse, taking care of the Bhandar.
 Both are also a surname in Marwadi communities.

 Parekh or Parikh were the assayer of metals and got derived from Sanskrit word pariksaka = 'examiner'.
 Related surname was Soni who acted as Sunar (goldsmiths).

 Lunia were the salt makers.
-Sanghvi used to offers hospitality to groups and arrange such trips (Sanskrit sangha = Group)
+Sanghvi used to offers hospitality to groups and arrange such trips (Sanskrit sangha = Group).
+Lodha used to deal into dyeing that they got from the bark of the lodh tree.

 Nahata were Rajput who later converted to Jain, got their name from a battle were they remain stood.
 Na + hata